trac-hacks/trac-code-comments-plugin/README.md

-Trac plugin for leaving code comments
+Code Comments, an enhancement for Trac
 =====================================

-Problem: when doing a code review leaving comments in context is hard.
-Gathering all issues from a code review into tickets is also hard.
+The problem is two-fold.
+When reviewing code, it's difficult to associate your comments with their appropriate context.
+Then, collecting all of these new issues into actionable tickets requires a lot of manual effort.

-This plugin allows you to leave comments on files, changesets, and attachments.

-Then, it allows you to send some of these comments to tickets, including links to these comments and their description.
+This plugin allows you to leave comments on top of files, changesets, and attachments.
+Once you've added all of your comments, you can send them to tickets.
+These include links to these comments and their description.

 Installation
 ------------